Chicken Fricassee (Simplified One-Pan Recipe)

 5 from 11 votes

-You will love this simplified recipe for chicken fricassee, a classic French dish of chicken and vegetables in a creamy wine sauce.
+You will love this simplified one-pan recipe for chicken fricassee, a classic French dish of chicken and vegetables in a creamy wine sauce.
 Rustic, versatile and delicious.

 Prep Time10 minutes